 We have now written to all four UK MNOs confirming their compliance with these obligations.
 See copies of the letters we have sent:

-Ofcom’s research and work on improving coverage continues in addition to which we publish information and interactive coverage maps to help keep consumers informed of the latest position.
+In addition to Ofcom’s continuing research and work on improving coverage, we also publish information and interactive coverage maps to help keep consumers informed of the latest position.